abajwa-hw/security-workshops/Setup-kerberos-IPA-23.md

 ```
 ambari-server setup-ldap
 ```
-- Enter below parameters at each prompt:
+- Enter below parameters at each prompt (all passwords are hortonworks):
 ```
 Using python  /usr/bin/python2.6
 Setting up LDAP properties...